-Using plant pattern to make identification easier in the field.
+Using plant patterns to make identification easier in the field.

-In this article I will be introducing some essential tips to help you confidently and safely forage for more plants than you thought possible.
-Some of the terminology may seem strange when setting out on your foraging adventures, so a quick brush up on the basic leaf shapes and flower structure will act as an apperitif and help you digest this article.
+I will help you confidently and safely forage for more plants than you thought possible.
+Some of the terminology may seem strange when setting out on your foraging adventures, so there is a foragers glossary to help.
+Summary guides to basic leaf shapes and flower structure will act as an apperitif and help you digest this article.

-A knowledge of habitats and where to go foraging, either in the countryside or in towns and cities will be invaluable. to this end I compiled a guide to urban foraging that will prove helpful for beginners and the more experienced foragers alike.
-As well as showing you the best of our edible plants here in the UK, it is more important that I guide you through the common poisonous plants that are found here.
+As well as showing you the best of our edible plants here in the UK, it is just as important that I guide you through the common poisonous plants that are found here.

 The following common plant families are some of what I consider to be the most important for foragers to learn when out and about in the British Isles.